• Home

 Prioritize Professional Pest Control: While landlords can perform routine pest spraying, it doesn’t substitute for the expertise of a trained professional.
 Explore local pest control experts and consider seasonal maintenance plans for year-round pest prevention.
 Licensed pest experts can easily identify and address any emerging issues.

 Pest control in rental units requires cooperation between landlords and tenants.
-While landlords are usually accountable for providing pest-free property, tenants must equally perform their role to prevent infestations and report any issues promptly.
+While landlords are usually accountable for providing pest-free property and habitable living environment, tenants must equally perform their role to prevent infestations and report any issues promptly.
 Establishing clear responsibilities in the contract and communicating regularly can help avoid potential disagreements.
 Addressing problems quickly with professional pest control treatment ensures the rental property is suitable to live in without any stress from pests.

 As a landlord, it’s tough to stay on top of all the issues that arise with your rental properties.
 Looking for a property management company?
 At OKC Home Realty Services, we help landlords keep their costs down and their tenants happy.
 Contact us today to schedule an appointment.